ProzorroUKR/openprocurement.api/docs/source/standard/plan.rst

     Sum of the breakdown values amounts can't be greater than budget amount  (except `tender.procurementMethodType` is `"esco"`)

-:addressDetails:
+:address:
     :ref:`Address`

     Object of address details for `budget.breakdown`.

-    If plan has `budget.breakdown.title` is `state` it is required to have KATOTTG classificator in `addressDetails.classification`.
+    If plan has `budget.breakdown.title` is `state` it is required to have at least one KATOTTG classificator in `address.addressDetails`.

 :classification: